AVerMedia-Technologies-Inc/obs-websocket/README.md

 ------------
 AVerMedia OBS WebSocket Server is a plugin for use with OBS Studio, designed to interactive with AVerMedia products.

-*- This plugin required to use with OBS Studio 27.2.0 or above.*
+*- Only use with OBS Studio v27!
+Do not install this if you are using an OBS version other than v27

 *- v1.0.1 should correspond to AVerMedia_Creator_Central_1.1.0.69 or above.*